Some frequently asked questions that we often get.

 Absolutely!
-Each vehicle comes with a concise but detailed User Guide, which gives step-by-step instructions for using all of the main items of equipment, and tips for driving our Land Rovers both on and off road.
+Each vehicle comes with a concise but detailed User Guide, which gives step-by-step instructions for using all of the main items of equipment and driving our vehicles.
 We also provide a full briefing when we deliver the vehicle to you, which generally takes about 20 minutes.

 Yes, we do.
 Please note though that it’s mandatory to hire the Dog Package, and that dogs aren’t allowed in the tents.
 Also, dogs can only travel with a maximum of 2 people, since the dog ‘hammock’ renders the rear seats unusable for other purposes.
 Please also refer to the Outdoor Access Code for guidance with respect to the responsible handling of dogs in Scotland’s wilderness.

-The vehicles can legally seat five people, but due to the limits of the tents and the amount of equipment we can pack in, the maximum group size is 4 people.
+The vehicles can legally seat five people, but due to the limits of the tents and the amount of included equipment, the maximum group size is 4 people.

 We don’t.
-The time and effort of fitting a roof tent, plus limitations of insurance, mean this is something we do not accommodate.
+The time and effort of fitting a roof tent, plus limitations of insurance, mean this is something we cannot accommodate.

 If you have young children who may need tended to at night, we would generally recommend the single large tent.
 But if older and prone to squabbling, we’d recommend the twin 2-person tents!
 The twin 2-person tents are separate units, and access to each tent is only possible by using the separate ladders provided (it isn’t possible to go from tent to tent on the roof).

-All vehicles are fitted with Foxwing awnings as part of the standard kit.
+All Land Rovers are fitted with Foxwing awnings as part of the standard kit.
 The Foxwing unfolds, concertina style, to shelter one side and the rear of the vehicle.

-Opening the roof tent/s takes approximately 5 minutes, and closing takes roughly the same amount of time.
+Opening the roof tent/s takes 5 minutes or less, and closing takes roughly the same amount of time.
 You can leave your bedding inside when closing, liberating space in the luggage area.

-A full tank of fuel provides a range of around 500 miles.
+A full tank of fuel provides a range of around 450 miles.
 In Scotland’s far North and on the isles, we generally recommend filling up if you see a fuel station and you have less than a third of a tank.
 The fuel consumption of the vehicles (combined urban / extra urban) is about 25 mpg.
 At current prices, filling the fuel tank costs roughly £90.
-All of our Land Rovers run on diesel.
+All of our vehicles run on diesel.

-There is no mileage limit as such, but we charge a £1 per mile for the extra miles over and above an average of 200 miles per day.
-We’ve never had to charge this levy before, and we find that our clients typically average 100 – 150 miles per day.
+There is no mileage limit as such, but we charge a £0.40 per mile for the extra miles over and above an average of 200 miles per day.
+We find that our clients typically average 100 – 150 miles per day.

-All of our Land Rovers have manual (stick shift) gearboxes.
-Few Defenders have ever left the Land Rover factory with auto boxes.
+All of our vehicles have manual (stick shift) gearboxes.

 The standard kit includes both a portable toilet and a foldable shovel.
 We leave it to the client’s discretion which they use!
 We also recommend that clients follow the advice in the Outdoor Access Code with respect to this.